Things To Know About Hospice Care

-During a terminal illness, you or a family member might speak with your doctor and reach the decision that treatments intended to slow or cure your disease are not working any longer, or you want to stop them.
+During a terminal illness, you or a family member might speak with your doctor and reach the decision that treatments intended to slow or cure your disease are no longer working, or you want to stop them.
 At that point, your doctor can provide you with a referral for hospice care, which is also called end-of-life care.
+Understanding what hospice care means is crucial for making informed decisions.

 You would like to have relief from shortness of breath, pain, and other symptoms so you can focus on the things and people you most care about.
 This is when end-of-life or hospice care can be helpful.

 Your team might include a nurse, doctor, counselor, social worker, trained volunteers, home health aide, and chaplain (if you are a religious person).
-The work together in order to meet your spiritual, emotional, and physical needs.
+They work together to meet your spiritual, emotional, and physical needs.

 When Can I Enter Hospice Care in Houston?

-You can enter a hospice program when your doctor states you have a terminal illness and you can expect to die within 6 months or less.
+You can enter a hospice program when your doctor states you have a terminal illness and you can expect to die within six months or less.
 You may stay in hospice past this time if your physician and team determine you still have just a short amount of time to live.
+Knowing what hospice care means can help you make the right decision for your circumstances.

 For example, if you have failing kidneys, you might decide to enter the hospice program instead of continuing on dialysis.
-However, you can change your mind still, stop your hospice care, and then get started on treatments once again.
-Other individuals might get better unexpectedly and stop the service and still have the option of returning at a later time.
+However, you can change your mind, stop your hospice care, and then restart treatments.
+Other individuals might get better unexpectedly and stop the service, still having the option of returning at a later time.

-Hospice is different than palliative care, which cares for everyone who has a serious illness, and not only people who are dying and not seeking a cure any longer.
+Hospice is different from palliative care, which cares for everyone with a serious illness, not just those who are dying and not seeking a cure any longer.

 Can I Stay in My Home – and Should I Do This?